 That was the beginning.

-Since then, I’ve photographed deep-sky objects (DSO), lunar and planetary astrophotography, wide-field and landscape astrophotography, daytime and night sky time lapse, and I am still and always learning.
+Since then, I’ve photographed deep-sky objects (DSO), moon and planetary astrophotography, wide-field and landscape astrophotography, daytime and night sky time lapse, and I am still and always learning.

-In 2015, Tanja and I started PhotographingSpace.com to help anyone and everyone learn astrophotography through our combined knowledge and with the help of a team of astrophotographers from around the world.
+In 2015, we started PhotographingSpace.com in an effort to help anyone and everyone learn astrophotography through our combined knowledge along with the help of a team of astrophotographers from around the world.

 Talks // Workshops // Inspiration

 Sometimes I give talks and teach astrophotography workshops in the hopes of inspiring other humans to just look up a little more.